calint/xiinux/README.md

 experimental high performance web application server for linux in c++

-intended use:
+intention:
-* compact web application
+* compact web application server
+* backend for browser based application
+* deployed as server
 * runs on one thread

 supports: